Approved Retirement Funds (Arf)

 Additional Optional Withdrawals

 Beyond the compulsory imputed distributions, ARF holders may take additional withdrawals at their discretion.
-However, tax efficiency should always be considered when making withdrawals
+However, tax efficiency should always be considered when making withdrawals.

 Withdrawal Frequency